Eczbek/xieite/docs/concepts/NoThrowConvertibleTo.md

 <br/>

-Specifies that a type is convertible to another type without throwing an exception
+Specifies that a type can be converted to at least one of several other types without throwing an exception

 <br/><br/>